This website provides information for general purposes only.Read our full disclaimer

 Key Takeaways

 5. Fund selection is your primary risk mitigation tool.
 Choosing a fund with an appropriate maturity timeline, experienced management, and a diversified portfolio reduces — but does not eliminate — risk.
+Use the risk-screening guide to compare risk evidence before subscribing.

 6. Consult your immigration lawyer immediately if your fund situation changes materially during the Golden Visa holding period.